+In 2010, Reliance Power had acquired 100 per cent economic interest in three coal mining concessions in Indonesia.
 This was acquired from Sugico Group, which is owned by Jiang.
 The contractual dispute is in relation to issues faced over starting operations under these mining concessions.

-concessions have total coal resources of around 1.5 billion tonnes with the potential to produce up to 30 million tonnes of coal per annum.
+According to the company, these mining concessions have total coal resources of around 1.5 billion tonnes with the potential to produce up to 30 million tonnes of coal per annum.

 In the 2010-2011 period, major power producers in India saw investments in overseas coal assets as a lucrative option to secure fuel supply for their power business back home.
 Reliance Power was amongst others like Tata Power, who chose to invest in coal assets in Indonesia.
 However, most of these overseas investments by power companies

 ran into rough weather owing to fall in coal prices, change in Indonesia coal import policy, environmental issues and other problems faced in starting operations.